 Panama Pensionado Discounts – One Way You Can Live for Less in Panama

-Panama’s Pensionado, or also called Jubilado, discount are one of the many ways you can live better for less in Panama.
+Panama’s Pensionado discounts are one of the many ways you can live better for less in Panama.
 These discounts are available to all Panamanians who meet certain age restrictions.
-If a female, they must be 55 and if a male, they must be 60.
+If they are female, they must be 55, and if they are male, they must be 60.
+Pensionado discounts are also called Jubilado discounts.

-Foreigners can take advantage of the discounts listed below if they have any Visa and meet the same age requirements as Panamanians OR if they get a Pensionado Visa.
+Regardless of age, foreigners can take advantage of the discounts listed below if they have a Pensionado Visa.

 The discounts and advantages of the pensioner’s visa are quite numerous.
-Here they are in a nutshell:
+Look at all the ways you can save money:

 • 50% off on recreation and entertainment such as movies, theaters, sports, etc.